ML & AI

 How VectorFin Uses This

-VectorFin's embeddings API is designed as a drop-in retrieval layer for financial RAG systems.
-The chunked, 768-dimensional embeddings over earnings calls cover 5,000+ tickers from 2018 onward.
-Each chunk maps to a specific passage with its source ticker, fiscal period, and chunk index, making citations trivial to generate.
+VectorFin's embeddings API is the retrieval layer for financial RAG systems.
+The 768-dimensional embeddings from chunked earnings calls span the S&P 500 (beta), with each chunk carrying its source ticker, fiscal period, and index for easy citations.

 A typical RAG pipeline using VectorFin: 1.
 Embed the user's query with the same model family (Gemini embedding) 2.
-Call POST /v1/embeddings/search with the query vector to retrieve top-k chunks 3.
-Pass retrieved chunks + query to your LLM of choice 4.
+Fetch candidate chunk vectors with GET /v1/embeddings/{ticker} for the tickers/periods in scope, then rank them locally by cosine similarity to pick the top-k (there is no server-side search endpoint; at full-corpus scale you run the same nearest-neighbor step in-warehouse over the Iceberg tables) 3.
+Resolve the winning (ticker, fiscal_period, chunk_idx) keys back to passage text in your own store, then pass those passages + the query to your LLM of choice 4.
 Return a grounded answer with source attribution

-The bitemporal design (effective_ts + knowledge_ts) means you can build RAG systems that answer historical questions correctly — "what did management say about margins in Q2 2022?" — without risk of future information contaminating the retrieved context.
+The bitemporal design (effective_ts + knowledge_ts) lets you answer historical questions accurately, like "what did management say about margins in Q2 2022?" without future information leaking into your results.

 Code Example